 Assistant City Manager

 Helen Ramirez assists the City Manager with overall governance by providing strategic guidance and leadership for the economic development, public infrastructure, planning and quality of life functions of the City.
 Helen has more than 20 years of municipal planning and 10 years of private sector experience managing complex and high profile economic development projects both in the United States and Internationally.
 Award-winning projects include the Los Angeles Air Force Base $115 million New Space & Missile Command Center Redevelopment Project in Southern California.
 While serving as the Exec.
-Director of Business Development, Helen lead the Co-Op district redevelopment project anchored by a new civic center in Hutto, Texas.
+Director of Business Development, Helen lead the Co-Op District redevelopment project anchored by a new City Hall in Hutto, Texas.
 Today, she serves as the Assistant City Manager responsible for assisting the City Manager in providing strategic guidance to ensure optimal effectiveness, proper direction and desired outcomes for city operations.